 A pixel is determined as not ice covered if the AMSR-E sea ice concentration is lower than 15%.
 Comparisons show that the correct detection ratio of ice cover is 87.6% (Table 8), which is higher than the required measurement accuracy for ice cover.
 The bias and standard deviation of retrieved ice concentration are -4.0% (4.0%) and 25.6% (15.7%) over the Great Lakes (Arctic Ocean) compared with AMSR-E ice concentration (Table 9).
 Histogram of these two ice concentration differences is shown in Figure 10.
 Results show ice concentration retrievals using MODIS data as proxy meet the ice cover correct detection ration, 85%, and concentration accuracy and precision requirement, 10% and 30%, in comparison with AMSR-E product as truth.
 Further tuning of this algorithm, including ice detection test thresholds, new possible detection tests, and improvement in tie-point algorithm may be needed.
-Routine validation will be conducted by comparing the derived ice cover and concentration with ice chart product, product from satellite instrument with higher spatial resolution, like Landsat.
+Routine validation will be carried out over both sea and inland water.
+Also, quantitative validation of this algorithm will be conducted by comparing the derived ice cover and concentration with ice chart product, product from satellite instrument with higher spatial resolution, like Landsat.